bridgeythegeek/editbox/README.md

 #### --dump-dir/-D
 The text of an Edit control can be long.
 For example, the contents of a Notepad window.
 Using this switch, EditBox will dump the text to a file in the specified folder.
 The file will be named as per the MD5 of the text from the Edit control.
 #### --nulls/-n
 Text in an Edit control is stored in Unicode.
 Therefore, when the text is output to stdout some shells truncate after the first byte because the next byte is a NULL.
-When outputting to the screen, the plugin will, by default, remove NULLs.
-NULLs are not removed when outputting to a file.
+When outputting to stdout, the plugin will, by default, remove NULLs.
+NULLs are not removed when outputting to a file (<tt>--dump-dir/-D</tt>).
 Use this switch if you want the NULLs to be output to stdout.
 #### --pid/-p
 EditBox will only work on processes with the specified Process ID.
 #### --minimal/-m